kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 | Both new, gate off | — | No change. |
 | Both new, gate on | — | Feature works. |

-The full n-3 kubelet skew analysis will be documented in the next iteration.
+The table covers the supported n-3 kubelet skew: an older kubelet never writes the conditions, so a newer kube-controller-manager observes absent conditions and the DaemonSet controller behaves exactly as today.
+A newer kubelet against an older control plane publishes conditions that nothing consumes.

 ## Production Readiness Review Questionnaire

-*Provisional answers for the items that follow directly from the design;
-items marked deferred will be completed in the next iteration per WG process.*

 ### Feature Enablement and Rollback

 ###### How can this feature be enabled / disabled in a live cluster?

+- [x] Feature gate (also fill in values in `kep.yaml`)
-- Feature gate name: `DaemonSetGracefulNodeShutdown` (provisional)
+  - Feature gate name: `DaemonSetGracefulNodeShutdown`
   - Components depending on the feature gate: kubelet, kube-controller-manager

 ###### Does enabling the feature change any default behavior?